Karimu

-Karimu (كريمو) (Note: Also romanized as Karīmū) is a village in Masabi Rural District of Aysak District, (Note: Known before the 2011 census as the Central District of Sarayan County) Sarayan County, South Khorasan province, Iran.
+Karimu (كريمو) (Note: Also romanized as Karīmū) is a village in Masabi Rural District of Aysak District (Note: Known before 2008 as the Central District of Sarayan County) in Sarayan County, South Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 801 in 287 households.
 The following census in 2011 counted 742 people in 289 households.
-The 2016 census measured the population of the village as 679 people in 282 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 679 people in 282 households, the most populous in its rural district.